grafana/mimir/docs/sources/operators-guide/configuring/configuring-high-availability-deduplication.md

 Configure the default cluster and replica label names using the following CLI flags (or their respective YAML configuration options):

-- `-distributor.ha-tracker.cluster`: name of the label whose value uniquely identifies a Prometheus HA cluster (defaults to `cluster`).
+- `-distributor.ha-tracker.cluster`: Name of the label whose value uniquely identifies a Prometheus HA cluster (defaults to `cluster`).
-- `-distributor.ha-tracker.replica`: name of the label whose value uniquely identifies a Prometheus replica within the HA cluster (defaults to `__replica__`).
+- `-distributor.ha-tracker.replica`: Name of the label whose value uniquely identifies a Prometheus replica within the HA cluster (defaults to `__replica__`).

 > **Note:** The HA label names can be overridden on a per-tenant basis by setting `ha_cluster_label` and `ha_replica_label` in the overrides section of the runtime configuration.